 Once you are in Palm Springs getting around is simple.
 The town is incredibly pedestrian friendly.
 Your resort most likely will have bike rentals and/or shuttle service to and from the main attractions in town as well.
 Or you can always just grab an uber.

 There is also a new trolley service called The Buzz Trolley which is complimentary and runs Thursdays-Sundays from 11 am-1 am.
 This program has 4 trolleys that stop at 30 locations throughout Palm Springs making it incredibly cheap and easy to get around town.

 Where to Stay in Palm Springs with Kids

 There are a ton of fantastic family friendly hotels in Palm Springs.
 The type of trip you envision will determine where to stay in Palm Springs.
-Depending on what type of trip you are taking you may prefer a large resort with tons of pools like: Omni’s Rancho Las Palmas, Hyatt Regency Indian Wells Resort & Spa or La Quinta Resort & Club (pictured above).
+Depending on what type of trip you are taking you may prefer a large resort for the family: We love Omni’s Rancho Las Palmas (You can check out my full review here)

 Click here for more Vacation Rentals in Palm Springs.